Danah-R/WIJHA/README.md

 - Jeddah
 - '+' (if the city is not mentioned)

 What interests them?
-(The user can choose up to 3 interests.)
+(The user can choose up to 3 interests.)✨

 - Heritage
 - Cuisine